jameshfisher/jameshfisher.com/_posts/2017-09-14-what-is-a-web-app-manifest.md

 ---
 title: What is a Web App Manifest?
 tags: []
+summary: >-
+  A web app manifest is a JSON file that provides metadata about a web app, such as its name, icons, and display mode, enabling features like adding it to a homescreen.
 ---

 We use "web app" to describe web pages which are more like programs.